Kofce is a mountain pasture below the Košuta ridge in the Karavanke (Karawanken) Mountains of Slovenia.

 Opening Times: Open daily from June 15th until September 15th.
 During the rest of the year, Kofce is open on Saturdays, Sundays, and holidays only.

 Overnight: Yes, you can spend the night in the hut.
 They accept Alpine Membership Club cards.
+Learn more about European Alpine Clubs in our guide to Hiking in the Alps.

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati